pnp/pnpcore/docs/using-the-sdk/basics-errorhandling.md

 ## Catching a PnP Core SDK exception and getting the exception details

 All PnP Core SDK specific exceptions inherit from `PnPException` making it easy for you to filter them out.
 Also each `PnPException` does have an `Error` property holding detailed exception information.
-As both `PnPException` is an abstract base class you'd typically want to work with the actual exceptions like `ClientException`, `AuthenticationException`, `SharePointRestServiceException`, `MicrosoftGraphServiceException` and `CsomServiceException` as shown in below code snippets.
+As `PnPException` is an abstract base class you'd typically want to work with the actual exceptions like `ClientException`, `AuthenticationException`, `SharePointRestServiceException`, `MicrosoftGraphServiceException` and `CsomServiceException` as shown in below code snippets.
 The first snippet shows how to log the detailed exception information:

 ```csharp
 try